Chapter 8. Entities and Stuff in Economics

 8. Entity-orientation restricts our ability to judge the quality (goodness, badness) of things.
 Example: Is it valid to treat hospitals primarily as a money-making venture, or houses as merely investments rather than homes?
 Are students to be treated primarily as units of funding, or even merely as "customers", and only secondarily as human beings who learn.
 Such judgments are important in decision-making at all levels, and also in courts of law.
 For example we know intuitively that, if we treat a hospital primarily as a money-maker, then its quality as a hospital is undermined.
 But why?
 Entity-orientation finds it difficult to explain.
 Ultimately, the judgement must be taking all aspects into account, not least because a given entity might be bad in one aspect while good in another.

-10. Likewise, entity-orientation can exacerbate greed and envy.
-Example, if we treat money as an owned commodity ("mine", "ours", not accessible to others) rather than as flow of value, this tends to invoke greed by us and envy in others.
+10. Likewise, entity-orientation can exacerbate greed and envy, when coupled with selfish attitudes.
+If we treat money as an owned commodity ("mine", "ours", not accessible to others) rather than as flow of value through all, this tends to invoke greed by us and envy in others [Note: Politics of Greed, of Envy].
 As a result, many firms and criminal enterprises are always on the lookout for ways to shift money from our pockets to theirs (whether stealing or with our consent).
+It can also exacerbate injustice.
+Example: It was reported [Daily Telegraph, 10 Sep 2023] that some households that move away from fossil fuels are being charged a hefty amount for decommissioning the gas grid; surely they should be rewarded instead!
+Likewise with resources of all kinds: because they are limited, whatever we obtain for ourselves is denied to others.
+This can exacerbate poverty.
 A seemingly innocuous example may be Microsoft's decision to require subscriptions rather than payments for MSWord - but it traps most of humanity into pouring money into their coffers for decades to come.
 This often leads to increasing Harmful or Useless economic activity (Chapter 7).
 Entity-orientation cannot explain why such things are problematic. (x Christians will remember Jesus treated property as of secondary importance, whether in promising that our needs will be met by our Heavenly Father, who knows what we need beforehand, or commenting on the fool who built up a vast property wealth, or the destruction of real-estate property in the roof that was wrecked in order to lower a sick person down to Him. x)

 11. Related to this, entity-orientation focuses on rights rather than responsibilities.
 Responsibilities (or "duties") are more fundamental than rights [Moyn 2016].
 Simpson [1997, 29] outlines four problems of dwelling on rights, all of which affect economics: responding "simply as justice demands" so that "passions of rectitude" like resentment or respect overrule concern, compassion and love (making economics harsh); "when claims of rights collide with personal attachments or calculations of benefit, the right systematically prevails"; responsibilities and benevolence to others are ignored; and "the perception of rights also promotes one's fundamental separateness from others" (exacerbating the wrong kind of self-interest, competitiveness and blame-fixing, such as of the Jews in Europe before WW2).
 It provides no basis for judging whether for example "respect or compassion, rights or goods, duty or virtue, self or other should prevail in oral deliberation. ... theories of justice, utility, and community cannot successfully establish any such priority" (which is no help if we want to reduce the isolation of economics from other spheres of life).
 This, Simpson notes, is a philosophical problem.
 It is interesting that few economics thinkers, whether conventional or recent, seriously discuss responsibility.